-&lt;sup>100 Oral submissions of the Commission of Small Island States (12 September 2023, ITLOS/PV.23/C31/4), page 22, available at:
+30 Oral submissions of the Commission of Small Island States (12 September 2023, ITLOS/PV.23/C31/4), page 22, available at:

-&lt;sup>101 Maurus Wollensak, The Precautionary Principle/Approach and the United Nations Convention on the Law of the Sea: Management of Living Resources, in The Environmental Rule of Law for Oceans designing legal solutions (Froukje Maria Platjouw, Alla Pozdnakova, eds., 2023), pp. 136-148, at.
+31 Maurus Wollensak, The Precautionary Principle/Approach and the United Nations Convention on the Law of the Sea: Management of Living Resources, in The Environmental Rule of Law for Oceans designing legal solutions (Froukje Maria Platjouw, Alla Pozdnakova, eds., 2023), pp. 136-148, at.
 148, quoting Knigge, A. F., Über den Umgang mit Menschen (Leipzig: Reclam, 1878), 126.

-- 1 Commission's President referred to "a boiling planet" in her speech on the State of - the European Union last week, echoing thereby the Secretary-General of the United Nations. - 3 N 4 - 5 Most participants in this case agree that the scientific reports of the - 6 Intergovernmental Panel on Climate Change (IPCC), while lacking legally binding - 7 value by themselves, do reflect the global consensus of the scientific community on8 climate change. - 9 - 10 In particular, the reports from the sixth assessment cycle and the Special Report on - 11 the Oceans and Cryosphere in a Changing Climate reflect the current scientific - 12 knowledge on the implementation of international obligations regarding climate - 13 change and oceans. - 14 15
+Commission's President referred to "a boiling planet" in her speech on the State of the European Union last week1, echoing thereby the Secretary-General of the United Nations.

+Most participants in this case agree that the scientific reports of the Intergovernmental Panel on Climate Change (IPCC), while lacking legally binding value by themselves, do reflect the global consensus of the scientific community on climate change.

+In particular, the reports from the sixth assessment cycle and the Special Report on the Oceans and Cryosphere in a Changing Climate2 reflect the current scientific knowledge on the implementation of international obligations regarding climate change and oceans.

-- As such, these scientific reports constitute an important contextual element which is relevant in the interpretation of the obligations incumbent on States Parties.
+As such, these scientific reports constitute an important contextual element which is relevant in the interpretation of the obligations incumbent on States Parties.
 Most participants in these proceedings agree on this point.
-In this regard, the EU invites the Tribunal to take the current scientific evidence on the effects of climate change on the marine environment as a fact, following an approach already deployed by the International Law Commission in its work on "Sea-level rise in relation to international law" which will examine the law of the sea aspects. - international law", which will examine the law of the sea aspects, statehood and right of affected persons. - 23
+In this regard, the EU invites the Tribunal to take the current scientific evidence on the effects of climate change on the marine environment as a fact, following an approach already deployed by the International Law Commission in its work on "Sea-level rise in relation to international law", which will examine the law of the sea aspects, statehood and right of affected persons.

-The European Union considers, thus, that greenhouse gas emissions constitute a major global existential concern for the entire planet, and that this issue calls for global answers by the international community.
+The European Union considers, thus, that greenhouse gas emissions constitute a major global existential concern for the entire planet, and this issue calls for global answers by the international community.

-- 27 - In order to find global answers, international cooperation, which is a general duty, is indispensable.
-The duty to cooperate is codified in article 197 of the United Nations Convention on the Law of the Sea (UNCLOS) and, as stated by this Tribunal in the Mox Plant case, is a fundamental principle underpinning the whole of Part XII of UNCLOS. - 33
+In order to find global answers, international cooperation, which is a general duty, is indispensable.
+The duty to cooperate is codified in article 197 of the United Nations Convention on the Law of the Sea (UNCLOS) and, as stated by this Tribunal in the Mox Plant case,4 is a fundamental principle underpinning the whole of Part XII of UNCLOS.

-As COSIS has highlighted, three main components of this due diligence obligation can be identified: obligations to harmonize laws, policies and procedures; obligations to take cooperative action through international organizations; and obligations to grant assistance to developing States - with a view to prevent, reduce and control pollution of the marine environment, including in the form of greenhouse gas
+As COSIS has highlighted, three main components of this due diligence obligation can be identified: obligations to harmonize laws, policies and procedures; obligations to take cooperative action through international organizations; and obligations to grant assistance to developing States - with a view to prevent, reduce and control pollution of the marine environment, including in the form of greenhouse gas emissions.

-- 39 emissions. - 40 - 41 The European Union has taken a leading role in the implementation of these - 42 obligations.
-Not only has it significantly harmonized its laws and policies for the - 43 protection of the marine environment from the effects of climate change with other - 44 UNCLOS States Parties, notably through the conclusion of the Paris Agreement and - 45 the recent adoption of the BBNJ Agreement, but it has also provided meaningful
+The European Union has taken a leading role in the implementation of these obligations.
+Not only has it significantly harmonized its laws and policies for the protection of the marine environment from the effects of climate change with other